sophieKaelin/ready4researchGIT/changingcode.md

 `git stash push -p -m "<YOUR-STASH-DESCRIPTION>"`
   * This lets you choose files/changes you want to keep
   * use the `Y` and `N` keys to choose to stash a change (`YES`) or not to stash a change (`NO`).
-  * Once you are done, you can remove all changes with a `git restore` and `git restore --staged` variation
+  * Once you are done, you can remove all changes with a `git restore` and `git restore --staged` variation.
+Then you can pop your stash back onto your workspace.

 For more on resetting, have a look at [THIS](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset) resource.